nus-cs2103-AY2425S1/tp/docs/_includes/DeveloperGuide/Design/model.md

 Singleton `CommonModel` class.
 The singleton instance of this class contains an instance of both `AddressBookModel` and `TransactionBookModel`.
 The singleton instance acts as a facade, exposing the APIs of both `AddressBookModel` and `TransactionBookModel`.

 Certain transaction-related features need access to data from both the address and transaction book from different areas of the codebase.
-For this reason, we decided to go with the `CommonModelManage**r` class design described above.
+For this reason, we decided to go with the `CommonModelManager` class design described above.